Gandasulium sieboldii (Wall.) Kuntze

 ].
 Eaten in savoury dishes with lentils[

-].
-It is useful in the treatment of liver complaints, and is also used in treating fevers, vomiting, diarrhoea, inflammation, pains and snake bite[
+The rhizome has a strong aromatic odour and a bitter camphoraceous taste.
+It is carminative, emmenagogue, expectorant, stimulant, stomachic and tonic.
+It is useful in the treatment of liver complaints, and is also used in treating fevers, vomiting, diarrhoea, inflammation, pains, skin infections and snake bites[

 The root is used in Tibetan medicine, it is said to have an acrid taste and heating potency[